harold-js/create-harold-app/README.md

 - default
 - bare

 If you want to init the project with `bare` template, pass additional option `-t bare`.
-For example: `npm init harold-app my-app -t bare`
+For example: `npm init harold-app my-app -t bare` or with npm 7+ `npm init harold-app my-app -- -t bare`

 In the future, there will be a possibility to pass custom templates.